zrll12/yggdrasil-apirs/readme.md

-# Minecraft Yggdrasil API in Rust
+# yggdrasil-rs-server

-This project is a Rust implementation of the Minecraft Yggdrasil API.
+This project is a Rust server implementation of the Minecraft Yggdrasil API.

 Implements [authlib-injector](https://github.com/yushijinhun/authlib-injector)